 The Council operates to a set of Corporate Values which underpin individual and collective behavior and are reflected in discussion, communication and the decision-making processes.
-These values have been adopted as part of the Corporate Business Plan 2016-2020 and are stated below.
+These values have been adopted as part of the Corporate Business Plan.

-- Customer-focused we will put our customers at the heart of what we do and they will be able to interact with us easily in the way they want. - Passionate we will empower our staff to be passionate about all we do. - Performance driven we will strive for excellence in all we do. - Innovative we will aim to creatively improve our services. - Promoting equality and diversity we believe in fairness as well as creating a diverse workforce so we can draw upon a wide range of views and experiences to meet the changing needs of our customers. - Delivering excellent value for money we will strive to be as efficient and effective as possible.
+• Customer-focused - we will put our customers at the heart of what we do, and they will be able to interact with us easily in the way they want.

+- Passionate we will empower our staff to be passionate about all we do. - Performance driven we will strive for excellence in all we do. - Innovative we will aim to creatively improve our services.

+• Promoting equality and diversity - we believe in fairness as well as creating a diverse workforce so we can draw upon a wide range of views and experiences to meet the changing needs of our customers.

+• Delivering excellent value for money - we will strive to be as efficient and effective as possible.